 Be a good example to your child by not watching too much TV or digital media yourself.
 Limit your own screen time.
 Be involved in other activities, especially reading.
 Read to your child.

 Encourage play and exercise for your child.
-Plan other fun activities for your child, so he or she has choices instead of screen time.
+Plan other fun activities for your child, so they have choices instead of screen time.

 Limit screen time as a reward for good behavior.
 Try a trip to the park, a festival, playground, or a visit to a relative's or friend's house instead.